 Most door closers are equipped with adjustable closing speed valves which enable adjustment of the speed at which the door closes after being opened.

 Door closers with adjustable latching speed valves enable adjustment of the last few degrees of closing.
 This is an especially helpful feature to prevent the door from slamming into the frame.
 Most quality closers are equipped with dual-valve adjustment – that is both closing speed and latching speed adjustment valves to ensure a smooth (and quiet) closing operation.

 Door Closer Installation

 When the time comes to purchase new door closers or to replace or upgrade your old ones, you can trust Discount Door Hardware.ca to provide you with the best selection of quality door closers to suit a variety of applications and specifications!
-We also offer a growing inventory of hand tools, power tools, drill bits and specialized accessories to facilitate door hardware installations for both homeowners and contractors!
+We also offer a growing inventory of hand tools, drill bits and specialized accessories to facilitate door hardware installations for both homeowners and contractors!
 Visit our online store today!